Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Methodology

 \subsection{Knowledge Distillation}

-Knowledge distillation aims at transferring the knowledge learned by a \textit{teacher} model to a smaller or less expert \textit{student} model.
-It has first been proposed in \cite{buciluǎ2006model}, received greater attention after \cite{hinton2015distilling}, and represents today one of the most promising techniques for model compression and regularization.
-In its original formulation based on classification, knowledge distillation consists in applying an auxiliary loss to the output logits of the student $z_S(x)\in \mathbb R^C$, where C is the number of classes.
+KD aims at transferring the knowledge learned by a \textit{teacher} model to a smaller or less expert \textit{student} model.
+It was first proposed in \cite{buciluǎ2006model}, received greater attention after \cite{hinton2015distilling}, and is one of the most promising techniques for model compression and regularization today.
+In its original formulation based on classification, KD applies an auxiliary loss to the output logits of the student $z_S(x)\in \mathbb R^C$, where C is the number of classes.
 The posterior predictive distribution of $x$ can be formulated as:

 where $y$ is the label, $\theta$ is the set of parameters of the model, and $\tau$ is the temperature scaling parameter.
-To match the distributions of student and teacher, knowledge distillation minimizes the Kullback-Leibler Divergence between the two:
+To match the distributions of student and teacher, KD minimizes the Kullback-Leibler Divergence between the two:

 where $X$ is a batch of input samples and $\theta_T$ and $\theta_S$ are the parameters of teacher and student, respectively.
-In this work, we apply a novel knowledge distillation technique for semantic segmentation to improve the ability of models to generalize across domains.
+In this work, we apply a novel KD technique for semantic segmentation to improve models' generalization ability across domains.